 Recipe 1 – Any item I favourite in Twitter’s native app or Flipboard is sent to Pocket

-Recipe 2 – Any new item that lands in Pocket is automatically sent to Buffer
+Recipe 2 – Any new item that lands in Pocket are automatically sent to Buffer

 Step 4 – Curation Review